NikolaRusakov/zip_algo/README.md

 - I've picked alternative Node runtime, Deno.js to have type safety,
 testing module and benchmarking without the need introducing additional packages or libraries
 - Algorithm implementation is purely written in TypeScript
-- for a simple spec of algorithm I've used javascript implementation.
+- for a simple spec of algorithm I've used JavaScript (TypeScript) implementation.
 If spec. would require additional requirements such as perf. optimization, I'd prefer Rust or Golang counterparts.

 ## How to run